LksWlprn/Opus-Magnum-Philosophicum/README.md

 ### The Problem of Induction

 There are two logical solutions to the problem of induction.
 To find these solutions it is paramount to think clearly about the problem.
+Arnold Zuboff writes:

+"An a priori discovery is one that is made independent of any empirical confirmation because it is the discovery of a necessary truth, whose contrary is a contradiction.
+That which is known a priori can therefore be known (as the phrase suggests) in a way that is logically prior to experience.
+In a posteriori discovery we acquire beliefs empirically, based on the patterns of experience, like the belief that a lectern is in a room.
+The contraries of such propositions are not contradictory, and such propositions therefore, with only one kind of exception, do not possess the certainty of necessary truths."

 The problem of induction arises from the fact that after repeatedly observing "A is X," it remains non-contradictory to observe "A is not X."
 Therefore, we cannot conclude that "All A are X." The only thing we can logically establish from observation are falsifications: while observing "A is not X" is not inherently contradictory, asserting "All A are X" after such an observation would be contradictory.